jteerice/jteerice.github.io/_posts/2020-09-09-mr-robot-envelope.md

 $ echo -n "BANK OF E SAVINGS AND LOAN" | wc -c
 26
 ```
 What else has 26 characters?
 The English alphabet.
 For each wonky string, I wrote down the index of the missing character (0-25).
 For example: the string `ANK OF E SAVINGS AND LOAN` becomes `0`, and the string `BANKOF E SAVINGS AND LOAN` becomes `4`.
-I then and translated that into the corresponding letter at that position in the alphabet using Python.
+I then translated that into the corresponding letter at that position in the alphabet using Python.

 ```py